Amable-Valdes/Music-Generation-with-Deep-Learning/README.md

 A neural network that compose music.
 You can play the example generated in this same repository.

 ## State
-In development
+In development.

-The code with i have trained and used this model is a mess.
+It is functional, but the code with i have trained and used this model is a mess for now.
 I'm trying to clean it to push it in the repository but, at the same time, I'm trying to update the architecture to a transformer.

 ## How it works
 In this repository you can find the model.
 You only need to do: